Svatoslav Štěpánek

-Svatoslav Štěpánek (December 25, 1911 – November 8, 1938), known as The Roudnice Monster, was a Czechoslovak serial killer who killed at least one child and two women around Roudnice nad Labem between 1926 and 1936.
+Svatoslav Štěpánek (25 December 1911 – 8 November 1938) was a Czech serial killer who killed at least one child and two women around Roudnice nad Labem between 1926 and 1936.
 Convicted of these crimes and two attempted murders, he was sentenced to death and subsequently executed in 1938.
+He was nicknamed "The Roudnice Monster".

 Early years

-Svatoslav Štěpánek was born on December 25, 1911, in Roudnice nad Labem, the youngest of four children.
+Svatoslav Štěpánek was born on 25 December 1911, in Roudnice nad Labem, the youngest of four children.
 He came from a respected family – his father was a chemist in a sugar factory and his mother a retired kindergarten teacher.
 Svatoslav, who suffered from meningitis soon after his premature birth and was physically weak, was doted upon by his mother.
-His father died when he was still young, prompting his mother to move him and his three siblings to the Slovakian part of the country, where they remained for some time.
-After returning to Roudnice nad Labem, Štěpánek studied to become a gardener, but never took any work.
+His father died when he was still young, prompting his mother to move him and his three siblings to the Slovak part of the country, where they remained for some time.
+After returning to Roudnice nad Labem, Štěpánek studied to become a gardener but never took any work.

-In contrast to his siblings, Svatoslav was despised by other residents of his neighborhood due to his odd and disconcerting behavior: besides stealing items such as women's underwear, he also enjoyed dissecting frogs, liked to torture and kill animals, and visited the local cemetery to watch the gravedigger work. Štěpánek was also known for biting his classmates and relishing in their pain, and in the fifth grade, he is also said to have stabbed a classmate with a knife following an argument.
-In 1930, he was threatened for up a year in prison for a theft, but his mother prevented it by arranging a psychiatric examination with a friend, who deduced that Štěpánek had mental issues.
+In contrast to his siblings, Svatoslav was despised by other residents of his neighbourhood due to his odd and disconcerting behaviour: besides stealing items such as women's underwear, he also enjoyed dissecting frogs, liked to torture and kill animals, and visited the local cemetery to watch the gravedigger work. Štěpánek was also known for biting his classmates and relishing in their pain, and in the fifth grade, he is also said to have stabbed a classmate with a knife following an argument.
+In 1930, he was threatened with up to a year in prison for a theft, but his mother prevented it by arranging a psychiatric examination with a friend, who deduced that Štěpánek had mental issues.
 After the exam, the man also told his mother that the teenager had serious psychological issues and should seek immediate treatment, but Štěpánek's mother dismissed his advice.

 First murder

-Štěpánek's first known murder took place in 1926, when he was he still 16.
+Štěpánek's first known murder took place in 1926 when he was still 16.
 On one occasion when he was left to watch over his sister, Štěpánek was visited by 5-year-old Bedřich Brožovský, the son of a couple who shared a rented apartment with him.
 It's unclear what exactly occurred on the day of the murder, but according to Štěpánek, he had become annoyed with Brožovský, luring him to the cellar where he hit him on the head with a hammer multiple times.
 In order to dispose of the body, he dismembered it and buried it in his garden.
-He would later be questioned about Brožovský's mysterious disappearance, but claimed to know nothing of it.
+He would later be questioned about Brožovský's mysterious disappearance but claimed to know nothing of it.
 After some time, the local townsfolk and police alike came to the conclusion that little Bedřich had likely been kidnapped by a gang of gypsies, and with no leads, the case went cold.